wikimedia/integration-zuul/doc/source/reference/job_def.rst

       those projects.
 This can be used to run a job defined in one project on another project without a matching branch.

+      If a tag item is enqueued, we look up the branches which contain the commit referenced by the tag.
+If any of those branches match a branch matcher, the matcher is considered to have matched.

       This example illustrates a job called *run-tests* which uses a nodeset based on the current release of an operating system to perform its tests, except when testing changes to the stable/2.0